 Course Code PGE.FINM1.HRCOR.0343

 ECTS Credits 3

 Course Leader BACHA Eliane

 Synchronous 18

 Discipline Autre

 Program M1 ABM France

 Prerequisites No prerequisites

 Course Description This course focuses on some principles and practices used in management and organizations.
 The aim of the course is to give you the knowledge needed to understand the role of the manager in managing workplace challenges (stress, burnout, sexual harassment) and conflicts.
 Also, this course gives you an idea about human resources management which is a specialization in the field of management that encompasses several functions including attracting, developing, and maintaining a quality workforce.
 Furthermore, this course discusses the changes taking place nowadays in the workplace and the role of artificial intelligence (AI) in organizations.
 Finally, this course gives insights on how to manage in a responsible and sustainable way.

 Course Open to Belo /Fall;#Lille /Fall;#Paris /Fall;#Raleigh /Fall;#Sophia /Fall;#Suzhou /Fall

 Exchange

 Semester fall

-Campus Autre / Other, Belo Horizonte, Lille, Paris, Sophia, Suzhou
+Campus Belo Horizonte, Dubaï, Lille, Paris, Sophia, Suzhou

 Evaluation

-Final Examination 50
+Final Examination (%) 50

-(%)

 Continuous 50

 Assessment (%)

-Academic

-reference

-Websites
+Academic Cartwright, S. and Cooper, C.L.
+(1997), Managing workplace stress, Sage

+reference Publications, Inc., Chapters 1, 4, 5 and 6.